nvb-uy/Prominent/PACK_CHANGELOG.md

 - Max Tier Staves now give +8 Spell Power instead of +6
 - Reduced Omni and Ashes maximums heavily
 - Magus Armor no longer gives flat spell power, it instead gives +12.5% of all elements as it's a medium defense multielement armor.
+- A lot of changes in magic-focused armor sets, please see the blog post linked above for full changes!
+- Disabled amethyst trim

 ## Other Changes
 - Fixed not being able to go back to the anvil tab once you went to the reforging tab